InternetHealthReport/internet-yellow-pages/README.md

 ```

 This creates a `data` directory containing the database, load the database dump, and
 start the local IYP instance.
-This initial setup needs be done only once.
-It won't work
+This initial setup needs be done only once but it takes
+some time to completely load the database and start IYP.
+Please wait until IYP is fully
-if this directory already contains a database.
+loaded.
+Also this step won't work if the data directory already contains a database.

 This setup keeps the database instance running in the foreground.
 It can be stopped with
 `Ctrl+C`.
 Afterwards, you can simply [start/stop](#startstop-iyp) IYP in the background